15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Dentures FAQs

-Do you have questions about your dentures, or whether dentures would benefit the function and aesthetics of your individual smile?
-Continue reading to find answers to frequently asked questions we receive regrading dentures.
+Do you have questions about whether dentures would benefit your smile?
+Find answers to commonly asked questions about dentures in our Philadelphia, PA office:

 How do I clean dentures?

-You should clean your removable dentures often especially following meals.
-You can remove them, holding them with your thumb and forefinger.
+You should clean your removable dentures often, especially after meals.
+When you remove your dentures, hold them with your thumb and forefinger.
 Clean them with a good denture brush and a denture cleaner.

 How long will my dentures last?

-Most people find that their dentures last about 10 years.
-Although you have missing teeth, your gums will continue changing shape for years to come.
-So this means that you will need to replace or have a dentist adjust your dentures.
+Most people find that dentures last about 10 years.
+Although you have missing teeth, your gums will continue changing shape for years.
+So, you must replace or have a dentist adjust your dentures.

 When should I replace my dentures?

-Normally, dentures require replacement every five to 10 years.
-The fit of the dentures will change over time, as the jawbone shrinks without the presence of teeth.
-You should have your dentures checked during your annual dental visit.
+Normally, dentures require replacement every five to ten years.
+The fit of the dentures will change over time as the jawbone shrinks without teeth.
+You should have your dentures checked at your annual dental visit.

 Will my new dentures look natural?